bereniceru/Fitness-Tracker-/README.md

 ![Create Exercise Page](create-exercise-page.png)

-## Tech Stack
+## Contains
 - **Frontend:** React with Vite
 - **Backend:** Node.js with Express
 - **Database:** MongoDB
 - **Styling:** CSS

 ## Installation
-1. Clone the repository
+1. Clone the repository or download the files
 2. Install dependencies for both frontend and backend
-3. Set up MongoDB connection
+3. Set up MongoDB connection on the .env file
-4. Run both servers
+4. Run both servers and open in browser